basscss/addons/modules/responsive-white-space/README.md

 # Basscss Responsive White Space

+** This module is deprecated in favor of basscss-responsive-margin and basscss-responsive-padding**

 Responsive white space margin and padding utilities module for Basscss - http://basscss.com

 Margin and padding utilities are based on a global white space scale defined with variables.